joaosousa1/glTFView/readme.md

 ## Render whith Three.js [https://threejs.org](https://threejs.org)
 ## glTFView (c) João Sousa 2021

-This module insert a (glft or glb) file in web page, add a shadow to the object and create a "RoomEnvironment" (light).
+This module insert a (gltf or glb) file in web page, add a shadow to the object and create a "RoomEnvironment" (light).
 Just add a tag width class **glTFView** and insert the properties.

 Attributes: